 In many ways, the ROG Rapture GT-AX11000 Pro is the upgrade to Asus's GT-AX11000 that came out more than three years ago.

 Here's the bottom line: The new GT-AX11000 Pro has everything to earn its "Pro" badge, worth its current street price of $450.
-In fact, it even has enough for you to pick it as the GT-AX11000's immediate replacement.
+In fact, it even has enough to make it your immediate replacement for the GT-AX11000.

 But considering Wi-Fi 6E is ubiquitous, Wi-Fi 7 is around the corner, and 5.9GHz-enabled clients are nonexistent, I'm not sure if it makes the best sense to do this router today.